 Here are a few tips to help you create a routine:

 - Create your own cue words for the spot.
-You’ll want to use words that only you and your puppy understand, so avoid using words that other people might hear or find confusing.Give your puppy a cue word when you’re in the potty spot.
-For example, if you want to go potty, say “Go potty” or “Potty”.
+You’ll want to use words only you and your puppy understand, so avoid using words others might hear or find confusing.
+Give your puppy a cue word when you’re in the potty spot.
+For example, say, “Go potty” or “Potty”.
 Your puppy will associate this cue word with their spot, reinforcing the behaviour.

 Step 2: Take Your Puppy To The Potty Area Every Hour

 When you bring your new puppy home, there are a few things you need to do to help them adjust to their new surroundings.
-One of the most important is when you are house training a puppy.
+One of the most important is when you are house-training a puppy.

 The first step is to create a designated spot in your yard.
 Every hour, take your puppy outside to that spot and wait for them to go potty.
 Once they do, praise them and give them a treat.